JasonGao76/students/_posts/Time_Box_Entrees/2023-12-19-Legalandethicalconcerns.md

 + Proper citation is essential when using material created by others.

 ## <span style="color:cadetblue">Popcorn Hack #1</span>
 + Can you give an two different examples of how you might use citations in everyday life?
-(1 chocolate per answer, 3 answers total)
+(1 chocolate per answer, 3 answers total) Essays for English and reading research articles

 ## <span style="color:pink">Broad Access to Digital Information:</span>
 - Creative Commons, open source, and open access contribute to widespread access to digital content.